Russo Hall

 WHAT'S CURRENTLY HAPPENING

-• The installation of these systems uses large machinery and will generate noise and vibrations in the areas around the construction site.
+• Concrete placement uses machinery that will generate noise in the areas around the construction site.

-• Normal working hours will be between 7 a.m. and 7 p.m., Monday—Friday.
-There is potential for work on select Saturdays (2/1).
+• Typical working hours will be between 7 a.m. and 7 p.m., Monday to Friday.

 Project Team